A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 - Rotate the optic while keeping its focus on a target.
 When the distorted image moves with the optic, it’s defective.

-If your scope passed the initial checks, blurry red dot sights are caused by vision issues and not a defective optic.
+If your scope passed the initial checks, blurry red dot optics are caused by vision issues and not a defective optic.

 Frequently Asked Questions

-Let’s answer more questions before wrapping things up.
+Let’s answer more questions about red dots before wrapping things up.

 What Distance Do You Zero a Red Dot?

-The best distance to zero in for handgun users is 15 to 25 yards.
+The best distance to zero in red dots for handgun users is 15 to 25 yards.

 Why Is My Front Lens Slanted?